qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tutorial-part-3.rst

   * ``nullable`` describse that the property can be null
   * ``event`` takes the name of the event fired on a change of the property

 The real advantage here is the ``event`` key which tells the qooxdoo property system to fire an event every time the property value changes.
-This event is mandatory for the whole :doc:`data binding <pages/data_binding/single_value_binding>` we want to use later.
+This event is mandatory for the whole :doc:`data binding <data_binding/single_value_binding>` we want to use later.
 But that's it for setting up a property.
-You can find all possible property keys :doc:`in the documentation <pages/properties_quickref>`.
+You can find all possible property keys :doc:`in the documentation <properties_quickref>`.

 Now we need to connect the property of the store with the property of the *twitter service*.
-That's an easy task with the :doc:`single value binding <pages/data_binding/single_value_binding>` included in the qooxdoo data binding.
+That's an easy task with the :doc:`single value binding <data_binding/single_value_binding>` included in the qooxdoo data binding.
 Just add the following line after the creation of the data store:

 ::

     this.__store.bind("model", this, "tweets");

 This line takes care of synchronizing the two properties, the model property of the store and the tweets property of our service object.
 That means as soon as data is available in the store, the data will also be set as tweets in the twitter service.
 Thats all we need to do in the twitter service class for fetching the data.
 Now its time to bring the data to the UI.

+.. _pages/tutorial-part-3#bring_the_tweets_to_the_ui:

 Bring the tweets to the UI
 ==========================